So, What is a “Club” Account?

 Basically, a club account is where you put money into a savings account over the course of a year (or in some cases, longer), and you are given a higher interest rate for your deposits.

 At IAACU, there are a few different Club Accounts to choose from, including Savers Club, Christmas Club, and Vacation Club.
 Let’s break them down.

 Vacation Club accounts are like Christmas Club accounts in many ways.
-One key difference is maturity date, which is the last Friday in April.
+The maturity date is the first Friday in April.
 Vacation Clubs are great for a bit of summer savings, also at a great interest rate!
 Earn this great rate on up to $5000.
-Keep in mind, though, that withdrawals before the release date will incur a fee.
+Remember, though, that withdrawals before the release date will incur a fee.

 One thing to keep in mind: money you deposit into a Club account is not as easily accessible as a regular savings account.
 There are penalties to withdraw funds before the release date.